Pediatric Preclinical Testing Consortium (PPTC)

-The primary goal of the PPTP is to develop high quality preclinical data to help pediatric oncology researchers identify new agents that will show significant activity when clinically evaluated against selected childhood cancers.
-By facilitating development of a more reliable pediatric new agent prioritization process, the PPTP can contribute to the goal of identifying more effective treatments for children with cancer.
+The NCI-supported Pediatric Preclinical Testing Consortium (PPTC) is a program to systematically evaluate novel agents against genomically characterized childhood cancer solid tumor and leukemia in vivo models.
+The primary goal of the NCI PPTC is to develop high quality preclinical data to help pediatric oncology researchers identify new agents that will show significant activity when clinically evaluated against selected childhood cancers.
+By supporting a more reliable agent prioritization process, the PPTC contributes to the goal of accelerating the discovery of more effective treatments for children with cancer.

 The NCI PPTC testing strategy is based upon research showing that preclinical testing using genomically characterized models, when combined with knowledge about the relative drug exposures tolerated in mice and in humans, provides powerful insight into the likely clinical utility of investigational agents.

 The NCI PPTC is supported through cooperative agreement grants to its Coordinating Center and to its Research Programs that perform the testing.
 PPTC members are listed below:

 |Coordinating Center||Diana Severynse-Stevens, PhD||Research Triangle Institute (Durham, NC)|